THE BEST LAS VEGAS PROPERTIES

 resulting from a judgment.

-Judicial Foreclosure - A type of foreclosure proceeding used
+Judicial Foreclosure - A type of foreclosure proceeding

-sales price for the property and the distribution of the sale proceeds.
+the sales price for the property and the distribution of the sale proceeds.

 Jumbo Loan - Any loan amount in excess of